vita-student-projects/2dhumanposeestimation_gr1/README.md

 The pruning definitely shows promise as well: it has the double benefit of speeding up inference and reducing model size.
 More pruning iterations and a sparser representation (if the hardware supports it) would probably further enhance those qualities
 To reach higher AP we should probably start by exploring the learning hyperparameter space to find better suited candidates.
 It would probably be worth training the model on COCO as well to get higher performance.

-Finally, we should look for better baselines to assess our contibutions: the absence of results for SuffleNetv2k16 and the suprisingly low AP for ResNet50-CrowdPose make it difficult to evaluate the impact of backbone change and pruning on performance.
+Finally, we should look for better baselines to assess our contibutions: the absence of results for a SuffleNetv2k16 pm CrowdPose and the suprisingly low AP for ResNet50-CrowdPose make it difficult to evaluate the impact of backbone change and pruning on performance.

 ## References